hixio-mh/vtk-js/Sources/Widgets/Representations/WidgetRepresentation/api.md

 Should be used when creating an actor for the representation.
 It will apply widget-wide configuration such as coincident topology parameters to the mapper.

+## getDisplayScaleAtCoord(coord)

+`getDisplayScaleAtCoord(coord)` will return some scaling to be applied to a widget representation.
+What it returns depends on what flags are set.
+If `model.scaleByDisplay=true` and `model.scaleInPixels=false`, the method will return the viewport height in world coordinates at a particular point.
+In other words, it is the height of the rectangle formed by the intersection of the plane (defined by the camera normal and the provided coord) and the view frustrum.
+In this mode of operation, representations will typically treat properties like `scale1` to be a fraction of the viewport height.

+When `model.scaleByDisplay=true` and `model.scaleInPixels=true`,
+`getDisplayScaleAtCoord(coord)` returns a (vertical) world distance that corresponds to a single pixel in display space.
+Representations will typically treat properties like `scale1` to be the height of the representation in pixel values.